Neuroscience Graduate Curriculum

 Students entering our program immediately begin working on research in the laboratory of their chosen major professor.
 Students take a series of required courses plus a number of course electives to complete their individual programs of study.

-Required Courses (offered every year)
+Required Courses - offered every year

-• PSB 5077 Responsible Conduct of Research (2 h; S/U)
+• PSB 5077 Responsible Conduct of Research (2 hours, S/U)

-• PSY 6919 Research Design & Analysis I (3 h) OR BSC 5936 Quantitative Methods (3 h)
+• PSY 6919 Research Design & Analysis I or BSC 5936 Quantitative Methods (3 hours)

-• PSB 6933 Seminar in Neuroscience: First-Year Summer Seminar (2 h; S/U)
+• PSB 6933 Seminar in Neuroscience: First-Year Summer Seminar (2 hours; S/U)

-Core Electives (minimum of 17 hours required)
+Core Electives - minimum of 17 hours required

 • Offered every year: